Top 10 Investments with 10% Returns

 - Tax advantages

 The primary drawback to real estate investing is the upfront capital necessary to purchase properties.
-Most banks require around 25% down payments on investment properties.
-That's $125,000 on a $500,000 house.
+Most banks require around 25% down payments on investment properties — that's $125,000 on a $500,000 house.

-- For retail investors, my favorite platform is Arrived.
 Arrived invests in single-family homes for both long-term and short-term rentals.
-As of September 2024, Arrived properties were paying annualized yields of up to 8.3%.
+As of June 2025, Arrived properties were paying annualized yields of up to 8.4%.

-- For accredited investors with a bit more money to invest, Yieldstreet is my most recommended platform.
-It has invested more than $4 billion since its inception and has unparalleled access to real estate developers.
-Yieldstreet's real estate deals have earned a 9.6% net realized annual return since its inception.
-In addition to real estate, Yieldstreet offers access to 10 other private asset classes - perfect for investors who want access to even more alternative investments.
+It has invested more than $6 billion since its inception and has unparalleled access to real estate developers.
+Yieldstreet's real estate deals have also earned a 9.6% net realized annual return since its inception.

 The minimum investment on Arrived is $100 and $10,000 on Yieldstreet.